MNie/WebRTC.Healthcheck/README.md

 Things yet to cover:
-1. Parsing turn server with long-living credentials,
-2. Write information how to integrate it with Bamboo/Slack/Azure/AWS,
+1. Write information how to integrate it with Bamboo/Slack/Azure/AWS,
-3. Wrap everything in Expecto test lib.
+2. Wrap everything in Expecto test lib (?)